JVital2013/vitality-goes/README.md

 ---

 #### Linux
-Assuming you're on a Debian/Ubuntu-based server, the following commands command should install all the dependencies you need:
+Assuming you're on a Debian/Ubuntu-based server, the following commands should install all the dependencies you need:

 ```
 sudo apt update